CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 Oct-encoding is described in [*A Survey of Efficient Representations of Independent Unit Vectors* by Cigolle et al.](http://jcgt.org/published/0003/02/01/).
 An implementation for encoding and decoding these unit vectors can be found in Cesium's
 [AttributeCompression](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/AttributeCompression.js)
 module.

+### Batched Points

+Points that make up distinct sections of the point cloud may be batched together using the `BATCH_ID` semantic.
+For example, the points that make up a door in a house will all be assigned the same `BATCH_ID`, whereas points that make up a window will be assigned a different `BATCH_ID`.
+This is useful for styling and storing metadata for individual sections rather than individual points.
+The `BATCH_ID` semantic may have a `componentType` of `UNSIGNED_BYTE`, `UNSIGNED_SHORT`, or `UNSIGNED_INT`.
+When `componentType` is not present, `UNSIGNED_SHORT` is used.
+The global semantic `BATCH_LENGTH` defines the number of unique `batchId` values, similar to the `batchLength` field in the [Batched 3D Model](./Batched3DModel/README.md) header.

 ### Examples